-The culture project/presentation aims at evaluating students' ability to construct a presentation with or without visual supports (e.g., powerpoint) that reflects the language and cultural skills they have developed through the course material.
+The culture project/presentation aims at evaluating students' ability to construct a presentation with or without visual supports (e.g., powerpoint) that reflects the language and cultural skills they have developed through the course material in the first four sessions of the course.
+The project may be presented in French or English, or a little of both.